Sohan2133/su-problem-solution/README.md

 # su-problem-solution
-A java implemention of different source's (leetcode, hackerrank etc) problem.
+A java and python implemention of different source's (leetcode, hackerrank etc) problem.

 ## Description
 The project contains multiple modules based on different source of problem.
 For example the